- What is Women's and Gender Studies?

 Intellectual Inquiry and Communication

 Fields in the social sciences and the humanities have changed as a result of women and gender studies and the practices and research strategies within many professional fields have been substantially enhanced by women's studies and scholarship.
-The cross-listing of Women's Studies courses makes visible to all the disciplines the importance of gender issues, particularly as these courses challenge cultural biases against women.
-The field of Women's Studies provides a critical edge in academic disciplines and has networked with individuals and groups for academic conversation that resists oppression and embraces diverse representation.
+The cross-listing of Women's and Gender Studies courses makes visible to all the disciplines the importance of gender issues, particularly as these courses challenge cultural biases against women.
+The field of Women's and Gender Studies provides a critical edge in academic disciplines and has networked with individuals and groups for academic conversation that resists oppression and embraces diverse representation.

 Leadership and Service